Dave & Buster’s Entertainment (NASDAQ:PLAY) PT Raised to $46.00

-Dave & Buster’s Entertainment (NASDAQ:PLAY) had its price objective raised by Truist Securities from $42.00 to $46.00 in a research report sent to investors on Thursday morning, Stock Target Advisor reports.
+Dave & Buster’s Entertainment (NASDAQ:PLAY) had its target price upped by analysts at Truist from $42.00 to $46.00 in a research report issued to clients and investors on Thursday, The Fly reports.
+Truist’s price target would suggest a potential downside of 1.60% from the company’s current price.

-In other Dave & Buster’s Entertainment news, Director Kevin M. Sheehan sold 5,000 shares of the firm’s stock in a transaction dated Tuesday, April 6th.
-The stock was sold at an average price of $45.55, for a total value of $227,750.00.
-Following the sale, the director now directly owns 94,218 shares of the company’s stock, valued at approximately $4,291,629.90.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, COO Margo Lynn Manning sold 5,579 shares of the firm’s stock in a transaction dated Thursday, March 11th.
-The stock was sold at an average price of $47.00, for a total value of $262,213.00.
-Insiders sold 25,579 shares of company stock valued at $1,157,913 in the last quarter.
+In related news, Director Stephen M. King sold 15,000 shares of the stock in a transaction that occurred on Thursday, April 8th.
+The shares were sold at an average price of $44.53, for a total transaction of $667,950.00.
+Following the sale, the director now owns 61,471 shares in the company, valued at approximately $2,737,303.63.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Kevin M. Sheehan sold 5,000 shares of the stock in a transaction that occurred on Tuesday, April 6th.
+The stock was sold at an average price of $45.55, for a total transaction of $227,750.00.
+Following the sale, the director now owns 94,218 shares in the company, valued at approximately $4,291,629.90.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 25,579 shares of company stock worth $1,157,913 in the last quarter.
 3.70% of the stock is currently owned by company insiders.

-A number of large investors have recently modified their holdings of PLAY.
-First Trust Advisors LP raised its holdings in shares of Dave & Buster’s Entertainment by 76.1% during the 1st quarter.
-First Trust Advisors LP now owns 28,731 shares of the restaurant operator’s stock valued at $1,433,000 after buying an additional 12,420 shares during the period.
-UBS Asset Management Americas Inc. raised its stake in Dave & Buster’s Entertainment by 17.5% during the 3rd quarter.
-UBS Asset Management Americas Inc. now owns 44,653 shares of the restaurant operator’s stock valued at $677,000 after acquiring an additional 6,642 shares in the last quarter.
-Cubist Systematic Strategies LLC raised its stake in Dave & Buster’s Entertainment by 992.3% during the 3rd quarter.
-Cubist Systematic Strategies LLC now owns 22,360 shares of the restaurant operator’s stock valued at $339,000 after acquiring an additional 20,313 shares in the last quarter.
-Public Employees Retirement System of Ohio raised its stake in Dave & Buster’s Entertainment by 31.2% during the 3rd quarter.
-Public Employees Retirement System of Ohio now owns 4,012 shares of the restaurant operator’s stock valued at $61,000 after acquiring an additional 953 shares in the last quarter.
-Finally, Oak Asset Management LLC bought a new stake in Dave & Buster’s Entertainment during the 4th quarter valued at $256,000.
-97.87% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently bought and sold shares of PLAY.
+Public Employees Retirement System of Ohio boosted its position in Dave & Buster’s Entertainment by 9.0% in the fourth quarter.
+Public Employees Retirement System of Ohio now owns 4,372 shares of the restaurant operator’s stock valued at $131,000 after buying an additional 360 shares in the last quarter.
+Oregon Public Employees Retirement Fund boosted its position in Dave & Buster’s Entertainment by 2.1% in the first quarter.
+Oregon Public Employees Retirement Fund now owns 19,543 shares of the restaurant operator’s stock valued at $936,000 after buying an additional 400 shares in the last quarter.
+UBS Asset Management Americas Inc. boosted its position in Dave & Buster’s Entertainment by 1.4% in the fourth quarter.
+UBS Asset Management Americas Inc. now owns 45,283 shares of the restaurant operator’s stock valued at $1,359,000 after buying an additional 630 shares in the last quarter.
+The Manufacturers Life Insurance Company boosted its position in Dave & Buster’s Entertainment by 3.3% in the fourth quarter.
+The Manufacturers Life Insurance Company now owns 26,256 shares of the restaurant operator’s stock valued at $788,000 after buying an additional 847 shares in the last quarter.
+Finally, Ellevest Inc. boosted its position in Dave & Buster’s Entertainment by 475.0% in the fourth quarter.
+Ellevest Inc. now owns 1,058 shares of the restaurant operator’s stock valued at $32,000 after buying an additional 874 shares in the last quarter.
+Institutional investors and hedge funds own 97.87% of the company’s stock.

 Dave & Buster's Entertainment, Inc owns and operates entertainment and dining venues for adults and families.
 Its venues offer a menu of entrees and appetizers, as well as a selection of non-alcoholic and alcoholic beverages; and an assortment of entertainment attractions centered on playing games and watching live sports, and other televised events.